brandonlee503/COMP1001-Assignments/README.md

 ## Setup

-These assigments were written under Python 3.4
+These assigments were written in Python 3.4

 Plenty of pseudocode and headers within each assignment to serve as the description!